 College Credit in High School

-Start exploring our courses while still in high school.
+Start exploring new subjects or prepare for the rigor of college while still in high school.

 Beloit College offers opportunities for local high school students interested in academic opportunities beyond what is offered at their high schools.